Score-based Generative Diffusion Models for Social Recommendations: Experiment

 \textit{\textbf{ (1) Datasets.}} The experiments are conducted on three real-world social recommendation datasets: Ciao~\footnote{Ciao and Epinions datasets: \url{https://www.cse.msu.edu/~tangjili/trust.html}}, Epinions$^1$, and Dianping~\footnote{\url{https://lihui.info/data/dianping/}}.
 Each dataset records users’ ratings on items on a scale of $[1, 5]$ and their social connections.
 These three datasets have been shown to satisfy the low social homophily assumption (with graph-wise homophily ratio smaller than 0.1 ~\cite{jiang2024challenging}) and used to evaluate the social denoise task according to the previous literature ~\cite{tao2022revisiting}.
 Following a widely used setting~\cite{fan2019graph, yu2021self, jiang2024challenging, tao2022revisiting}, we transform the explicit ratings into implicit interactions by only keeping interactions with ratings above 3, and then filter out users and items with fewer than three interactions to ensure dataset quality.
 For all three datasets, we split the data into training, validation, and testing sets in a ratio of 8:1:1.
 The statistics of the datasets are summarized in Table~\ref{tab:dataset_statistics}.

 \textit{\textbf{ (2) Evaluation Metrics.}} To evaluate top-$K$ recommendations from implicit user feedback, we use two standard ranking metrics: Recall@$K$ (R@$K$) and Normalized Discounted Cumulative Gain (N@$K$).
 We set $K\in\{5, 10\}$ for evaluation and rank items among all candidates to conduct a full-rank evaluation protocol.
-To ensure the stability of the results, each experiment is repeated 5 times, and we report the average values.
+To ensure statistical reliability, all experiments were repeated five times with results reported as mean values.